What’s New to See and Current Projects in Québec City

 Everything’s coming up exciting and new in Québec City!
 Recognized as Canada’s best destination, Québec City is also a warm, welcoming, and safe place where all the necessary public health measures are in place.
 Read on—there’s a whole lot going on you won’t want to miss!

 New Ways to Enjoy a Classic: Montmorency Falls Park

 Improvements at the Base of the Falls in 2021

 New installations at the base of the falls now provide greater access to this magnificent natural amphitheatre, with a new walkway that crosses over the river to an area where you can sit and admire the cascading water.
 For thrill seekers, the via ferrata and zip line are at the top of the falls.
 The walkway on the eastern bank of the river is now wider and lined with a stone garden.
 It leads to the promontory, where you can experience the power of the falls close up.
 On the western bank, there’s a nice trail for walking and a new wooden boardwalk where you can dip your feet in the water.

 A One-of-a-Kind Floating Walkway

-Starting in summer 2022, visitors will be able to get right up close to the falls by crossing the river on a semi-submersible walkway.
+Visitors will be able to get right up close to the falls by crossing the river on a semi-submersible walkway.
 It’s a particularly impressive way to see them crashing down from a full 30 metres higher than Niagara Falls.
 Expect to get wet!